 14. Go bargain hunting at Europe’s largest flea market.

 If you’re raring for retail therapy, head to IJ-Hallen for an unparalleled shopping experience in Amsterdam.
 This massive second-hand market should be included in your itinerary, because, well, IJ-Hallen sells almost everything.

 Once every month, IJ-Hallen’s two big industrial warehouses are converted into a bustling bazaar.
-Around 750 stands sell a massive assortment of items that include shoes, second-hand clothes, books, antiques, furniture, and jewelry; shopping here is one of the best things to do in Amsterdam.
+Around 750 stands sell a massive assortment of items that include shoes, second-hand clothes, books, antiques, furniture, and jewelry; shopping here is a great hidden gem and is one of the best things to see in Amsterdam while avoiding tourists.

 15. Live in the shoes of Anne Frank.

-After fleeing persecution in Germany, diarist Anne Frank hid from the Nazis at the Prinsengracht house during World War II.
+After fleeing persecution in Germany to seek refuge in the Netherlands, diarist Anne Frank and her family hid from the Nazis at the Prinsengracht house during World War II.

 Today, there’s a museum located at the front of the house while the back annex has been preserved to show how life was like for Anne and her family.
 The house, arguably the most well-known building in Amsterdam, is visited by more than a million visitors every year.

 Tickets are only available online and only during certain times and dates.
 Know that waiting times are lengthy, and around 80% of the tickets sold are released two months before the admission date.